Fortitude Valley

 Fortitude Valley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Fortitude Valley has high cultural diversity, with 30.3% speaking a language other than English at home and 44.4% born overseas.
-Christianity is the main religion, comprising 31.5%.
-Buddhism is overrepresented at 3.9%, compared to Greater Brisbane's 2.0%.
+Fortitude Valley's cultural diversity is notable, with 30.3% speaking a language other than English at home and 44.4% born overseas.
+Christianity is the predominant religion at 31.5%.
+Buddhism, however, is more prevalent here at 3.9%, compared to Greater Brisbane's 2.0%.

 Frequently Asked Questions - Diversity